DaoCloud/DaoCloud-docs/docs/en/docs/amamba/quickstart/scan-with-harbor.md

-# Integrate Harbor to realize image security scanning
+# Integrate Harbor to scan image security

 This page will introduce how to integrate Harbor in the pipeline and implement image security scanning.